NAS Service

 Why These Packages?

-The easy path is to buy a commercial NAS, set things up with their web interface and move on.
-I wanted to build my own box, but did give TrueNAS a try.
-It was very nice, but intended to be an appliance.
-I prefer a general purpose machine that serves files, but can easily be used for other things.
+The easy path is to buy a commercial NAS and just configure with their web interface.
+I prefer to assemble my own hardware, but did try TrueNAS.
+It was very smooth, but assumed total control of the machine.
+I want a machine that serves files, but can easily be used for general purpose things as well.

 Samba is an obvious choice if you are going to support Windows clients.
 NFS is also an obvious choice if any UNIX machines are in the mix.
 I originally built this for home use, which is mostly Windows with the occasional Linux box, so we'll see if that is sufficient.